 With the right CRM tools, you don’t have to spend time on small tasks like sending emails or updating information.
-You can put the focus on talking with leads without the risk of letting any of them down.
+Instead, you can focus on talking with leads without the risk of letting any of them down.

 Sales Automation vs. Marketing Automation

 Sales automation and marketing automation are sometimes thought of as the same operation.
-There is certainly some overlap in where they’re used in the customer journey, and they are equally critical for defining your space in the digital landscape.
+However, there is certainly some overlap in where they’re used in the customer journey, and they are equally critical for defining your space in the digital landscape.

-Marketing automation is essential for any business, whether it’s a hands-off online retailer or a person-to-person environment like enterprise sales.
-You see automation commonly take place throughout the customer journey to accomplish several goals, including:
+Marketing automation is essential for any business, whether a hands-off online retailer or a person-to-person environment like enterprise sales.
+You see, automation commonly takes place throughout the customer journey to accomplish several goals, including:

 - Building brand awareness